Simple 10 Minute Cantaloupe Salad with Mozzarella

 I love this salad recipe so much because it’s so flexible and forgiving and can really be customized to your liking.

-You could totally make this pineapple and cantaloupe salad recipe a complete meal by adding more couscous and a protein of your choice.
+You could easily make this pineapple and cantaloupe salad recipe a complete meal by adding more couscous and a protein of your choice.

-Here are some of our favorite proteins to pair it with for a main meal.
+Here are some of our favorite proteins to pair with for a main meal.

 - Chicken (blackened is delicious!) – Chicken is probably my favorite fruit pairing in a salad, like in this chicken and strawberry salad